bitbank2/BitBang_I2C/README.md

 Written by Larry Bank (bitbank@pobox.com)
 Project started 10/12/2018

-The purpose of this code is to provide a simple C library which can bit-bang the I2C protocol on any 2 GPIO pins on any system.
+The purpose of this code is to provide a simple C library which can manage I2c in a consistent way across different platforms, in addition to providing software bit-bang of the protocol on any 2 GPIO pins.
 The I2C protocol doesn't require any special functionality of the pins beyond standard GPIO features.
 The reason I wrote it was for getting easy access to I2C devices on various microcontrollers that don't necessarily have exposed I2C interfaces.